-For many couples, becoming parents is the most rewarding experience in the world.
-Gay couples especially, value the ability to have children through the miracle of adoption.
-Unfortunately, many people doubt the ability of gay couples to parent children and the adoption process is not always an easy one for them.
+For many couples, parenting is the most rewarding experience in the world.
+Gay couples especially value the ability to have children through the miracle of adoption.
+Unfortunately, some people doubt gay couples ability to parent children and the adoption process is not always an easy one for them.

-The study not only concluded that children of same sex parents are doing markedly well, but that gay men in particular were handling the challenge of raising a child who began life under poor circumstances.
+The study not only concluded that children of same sex parents are doing remarkably well, but that gay men, in particular, handle the challenge of raising a child who began life under poor circumstances particularly well.

 What does this mean for the fight for equality?
 Hopefully a lot.
-The BAAF's study is especially important because in the past gay couples had a very difficult time adopting — and being social accepted as parents.
-Even gay marriage supporters have been opposed to gay couples adopting.
+These studies are especially significant given that in the past gay couples had a very difficult time adopting — and being socially accepted as parents.
+Even gay marriage supporters are oddly opposed to gay couples adopting.
 Ahem, Karl Lagerfeld.
 Let's hope this information will be instrumental in bringing about full equality for LGBT couples.